The Start is Actually the First Three Steps!

-In his book, The Mechanics of Sprinting and Hurdling, Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the first two steps of the Sprint race is radically different than any other portion of the race."
+In his book, The Mechanics of Sprinting and Hurdling, the late Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the first two steps of the Sprint race is radically different than any other portion of the race."
 Meaning that the athlete goes from being basically stationary, to moving really fast.
-I like to refer to these three steps as "getting out", or at least "beginning to get out".
+I like to refer to these three steps as "getting out".
+More specifically, I believe steps two and three both help the athlete to "get out" as well as blend into the "driving" portion of the race.
+It is very important for coaches to recognize how the limiting factors I articulated on the home page impact the first three steps, as collapsing of joints, deficiencies in flexibility, power, etc..., can be evident from the very first step!

 When reading Mann's materials concerning the start, it is important to note that he refers to the first step out of the blocks as “Block Clearance,” and the next two steps as “Step One,” and “Step Two.”
-Although these three steps occur quickly, executing them successfully can begin certain effective patterns and sequences that continue throughout the race.
-Having said that, efficiently moving to achieve an effective top speed (max velocity) is the priority!
+Although these three steps occur quickly, executing them successfully can begin certain effective patterns and sequences that continue throughout the race, ie; an effective projection and rising of the body utilizing appropriately explosive and powerful movements and good ranges of motion.
+Again, it must be understood that efficiently moving to achieve an effective top speed (max velocity) is the priority!
 In other words, the objective of a good start is not to jump out to a lead and then try to hang on to it, but rather to execute a start that will help lead to running the best race.

 Overview